 Using the New Source Wizard and ISE Text Editor

-Create a file using the New Source Wizard, specifying the name and ports of the component.
+In this section, you create a file using the New Source wizard, specifying the name and ports of the component.
 The resulting HDL file is then modified in the ISE Text Editor.

 To create the source file: